 Students planning careers in school libraries might choose to enroll in this program to complete state certification requirements.
 In some areas of specialization, all course work will be taken within the library school.
-In others, there will be an interdisciplinary educational approach in which the student takes elective courses in other USC departments, such as computer science, business administration or education.
+In others, there will be an interdisciplinary educational approach in which the student takes elective courses in other UofSC departments, such as computer science, business administration or education.

 Start by gathering your materials and information.
 You can apply here.
 The School of Library and Information Science Supplemental Application, accessible through the Graduate School application, includes an essay requirement.
 Applicants must respond to the statements provided on the application when writing the essay.

 To apply, you’ll need your official score from the GRE, MAT or TOEFL:

 - For students having taken the GRE in the last five years but before August 2011, combined scores need to be 950.
 Verbal scores need to be at least 500.

 - For students taking the GRE after August 2011, combined scores need to be at least 294, with a verbal score of at least 153.

 - You will need a minimum score of 4.0 on the writing portion of the GRE.

 - For students taking the MAT within the past five years, official scores need to be at least 410.

 - International students whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and submit a score report with a minimum paper-based score of 570 or minimum internet-based score of 80.
 The IELTS is not accepted.